-All six events in the championships qualifier sessions will be in progress simultaneously.
-Five gymnasts may compete on each event, with all scores per event counting toward the team score.
-When a sixth competitor performs to complete the all-around, his score only counts for the all-around and not for the team score.
+Four gymnasts may compete on each event, with all scores per event counting toward the team score.
+When a fifth competitor performs to complete the all-around, his score only counts for the all-around and not for the team score.
 This athlete must compete at the end of the team lineup.

-The public address announcers will announce the first competitors on floor exercise, pommel horse and still rings.
-When the floor exercise competitor completes his routine, the vault performer will be announced; when the pommel horse competitor dismounts, the parallel bars competitor will be announced; when the still rings competitor dismounts, the horizontal bar competitor will be announced.
+NEW PAIRING: The public address announcers will announce the first competitors on floor exercise, pommel horse and parallel bars.
+When the floor exercise competitor completes his routine, the vault performer will be announced; when the pommel horse competitor dismounts, the still rings competitor will be announced; when the parallel bars competitor dismounts, the horizontal bar competitor will be announced.
 Throughout the competition, three competitors will be competing at the same time.